akksell/akksell/README.md

 </p>
 <p align="center">
   <samp>
     Thanks for visiting my profile!
 I'm Axel, a 20 Year old CS student at Texas A&M University.
-I work primarily with frontend web development, creating react projects but I'm beginning to learn backend development with MongoDB.
+I work primarily with frontend web development but I'm beginning to learn fullstack development with MongoDB and strengthening my skills using frameworks like React.
 Previously, I've worked as a frontend developer for Southwest Solutions Group where I collaborated with a team to create an internal social media for the HR department.
-The project used an ASP.NET MVC in conjuction with AngularJS to serve data to the view.
-Feel free to reach out to any of my social links or through email at contact@axelramone.com!
+If you have any questions or want to contact me, feel free to reach out to any of my socials or email me at contact@axelramone.com!
   </samp>
 </p>